unicode-org/message-format-wg/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request Message Format WG
-about: Suggest an idea for this project
+about: Suggest an idea or feature for Message Format
 title: ''
 labels: ''
 assignees: ''